LandazuriPaul/nest-react/README.md

 ### Project installation

-Once you're done with the previous steps, you can properly install the project dependencies:
+Once you're done with the previous steps, you can properly install the project dependencies and link the packages together:

 1. Basic requirements to run the repository: